-February is Insurance Careers Month, and here at Combined, we are reflecting on the limitless possibilities and the value of the insurance industry and the careers it fosters.
-We have a vibrant history that dates back nearly 100 years, when our founder, W. Clement Stone paved the way for a career with opportunities to offer insurance coverage to help people in times of need.
+It is especially important in 2021, because of the coronavirus, to demonstrate how vital insurance is to businesses and people alike.
+The global pandemic has shown how important it is to be prepared and have coverage during difficult times.
+At Combined, we have a vibrant history that dates back nearly 100 years, when our founder, W. Clement Stone paved the way for a career with opportunities to offer insurance coverage to help people in times of need.

-Let's face it, no one actually wants an insurance policy, so why would you want to be a part of the insurance industry, selling something no one actually wants?
-It's because people and businesses need insurance, and they know it.
-Modern economies rely on the industry for growth, allowing them to take and mitigate risk, and individuals protect their property, health, incomes, earning power and more with insurance.4 So, while people may not want to buy the policy, they are thrilled to have it when they need it.
-It feels good to be part of an industry that people and economies, need to thrive.
+Let's face it, no one actually wants an insurance policy.
+Many people don’t consider a job in insurance because selling something no one actually wants is not all that exciting.
+However, people and businesses need insurance, and they know it.
+Modern economies rely on the industry for growth, allowing them to take and mitigate risk, and individuals protect their property, health, incomes, earning power and more with insurance.
+So, while people may not want to buy the policy, they are thrilled to have it when they need it.
+It feels good to be part of an industry that people and economies need to thrive.

 And the great news?
-Along with these plusses comes the fact that the insurance industry is relatively stable, so these careers should be around for a long time.
-Stability means you'll be able to focus on your career and long term goals and not worry about whether or not your company will even exist years from now.
+The insurance industry is relatively stable, so these careers should be around for a long time.
+Stability means you'll be able to focus on your career and long-term goals and not worry about whether or not your company will even exist years from now.

 Deductibles and out of pocket costs are rising, making supplemental insurance more in demand.
-According to a 2019 benchmark KFF Employer Health Benefits Survey, the burden of deductibles has risen 162% over the past decade.6 Supplemental insurance can help decrease the impact being sick or getting hurt can have on out-of-pocket costs.
+According to a 2020 benchmark KFF Employer Health Benefits Survey, 31% of workers are enrolled in a high-deductible plan.
+In fact, the average single coverage annual deductible among covered workers with a deductible has increased 25% over the last five years and 79% over the last ten years.
+Supplemental insurance can help decrease the impact being sick or getting hurt can have on out-of-pocket costs including deductibles.

 Customers tend to keep their policies.
 Customers really appreciate the peace-of-mind their supplemental policies bring, and they typically hold onto them for years.
 Even during difficult economic times, people tend to hold onto their supplemental insurance policies because of the added peace-of-mind.
 A good agent can keep their customers for the span of their careers, helping them make good decisions about maintaining, changing or enhancing their portfolios.